Digital Marketing KPIs help companies achieve their best results through measurement.

 Here, relevant metrics are primarily those that point to where visitors to the website come from, not how many conversions they generate.

 It’s possible and even necessary to use a larger selection of KPIs.
 Only with the right metrics, we can do a proper evaluation of the strategy.
-They are the ones that help translate the company’s progress towards the campaign goal.
+They are the ones that help translate the company’s progress toward the campaign goal.

 Why is it important to keep track of KPIs?